puma13992/north-holland-dunes/README.md

 # North-Holland Dunes

-This site is intended to give a first impression of the beauty of the North-Holland dunes and to encourage you to explore the very diverse hiking routes and perhaps even book a guide for a guided walk with more information.
+This site is intended to give a first impression of the beauty of the North-Holland dunes and to encourage to explore the very diverse hiking routes and perhaps even book a guide for a guided walk.

 ![Noth-Holland Dunes](assets/images/readme/mock-up-screens.JPG)